Akshara Haasan: Early life and family

-Akshara Haasan was born at 1991 in Madras (present-day Chennai), Tamil Nadu to actors Kamal Haasan and Sarika Thakur.
+Akshara Haasan was born in Madras (present-day Chennai), Tamil Nadu to actors Kamal Haasan and Sarika Thakur.
 Shruti Haasan is her elder sister.
 Akshara did her schooling from Abacus Montessori School, Montessori; Lady Andal in Chennai; Beacon High in Mumbai and completed her schooling in Indus International School, Bangalore.

 Personal life

-Akshara Haasan lives in Mumbai with her mother.
-She has converted to Buddhism.
-In one of her interview, Akshara turns out, an atheist by belief, she has now converted to Buddhism because she was drawn to it.
+Akshara Haasan resides in Mumbai alongside her mother.
+She has embraced Buddhism after previously identifying as an atheist, as revealed in an interview.
+Akshara was captivated by Buddhism, leading to her conversion.

 Career

 Haasan has worked as an assistant director to Rahul Dholakia on the 2010 film Society, starring her mother Sarika, as well as Ram Moorthy, Uzer Khan, E. Niwas and Ruchi Narain on my many AD films in Mumbai.
 During her stint as an assistant director, she rejected opportunities to feature as an actress, notably turning down an offer to work in Mani Ratnam's Kadal.
 She also worked for her father's unreleased film, Sabaash Naidu, which had her sister Shruthi Haasan in a supporting role.

-Haasan made her debut as an actress in Shamitabh, opposite Dhanush, which also has Amitabh Bachchan in the lead and co-actor of Ajith Kumar in Vivegam in Tamil.
+Haasan made her debut as an actress in Hindi film Shamitabh (2015), opposite Dhanush, which also has Amitabh Bachchan in the lead In Tamil, she costarred in Vivegam (2017).
+Kamal Haasan produced a movie with Vikram and Akshara Haasan in the lead roles which has been titled Kadaram Kondan (2019).
+Then, she playing a timid teenager in Achcham Madam Naanam Payirppu (2022).